PaddlePaddle/Parakeet/examples/transformer_tts/README.md

 ## Synthesize

 Synthesize waveform.
-We assume the `--input` is text file, a sentence per line, and `--output` is a directory to save the synthesized mel spectrogram(log magnitude) in `.npy` format.
-The mel spectrogram can be used with `Waveflow` to generate waveforms.
+We assume the `--input` is a text file, one sentence per line, and `--output` is a directory to save the synthesized mel spectrogram(log magnitude) in `.npy` format.
+The mel spectrograms can be used with `Waveflow` to generate waveforms.

 `--checkpoint_path` should be the path of the parameter file (`.pdparams`) to load.
 Note that the extention name `.pdparmas` is not included here.